 Help your preschooler make colorful metal cloth embroidery art using using only a metal screen, a few lengths of yarn, and other decorations.
 Your child will practice color recognition and develop her fine motor skills while she weaves the yarn in and out to create her design.
 At the end she'll have a colorful piece of art to hang on her wall!

 Metal hardware cloth is a steel wire screen that is often used for the tops of hamster cages and it comes in various gauges.
 For this project, look for hardware cloth with a 1/4" mesh.
 If you can't find hardware cloth, you can also use soffit screen, which is similar to hardware cloth but more pliable.

 - Metal screen with 1/4" mesh, cut into a 6" x 6" square

 - Yarn in a variety of colors, cut to the length of your child's arm

 What You Do:

-- Tape the sharp edges of the hardware cloth with masking tape to prevent hurt fingers.
+- Use the paper tape to tape the sharp edges of the square metal screen to prevent poking little fingers.

-For textural interest, try threading beads onto the yarn while stitching or attaching feathers, bits of paper, or confetti to the finished design.
+To create textural complexity, try threading beads onto the yarn while stitching or attaching feathers, bits of paper, or confetti to the finished design.
 You can also vary the yarn with lengths of ribbon or lace for a truly unique work of art.